 Our aim is to empower and equip programme participants to address some of the challenges of delivering holistic palliative and end of life care in the setting and communities in which they work with support from an ongoing global support network of like-minded professionals.
 Our five-day programme of online activities which includes live interactive face to face sessions, small group work and facilitated self-directed learning, will be followed by six months of Action Learning facilitated by the same programme tutors, to support a community of learning – where like-minded professionals can share their experiences, knowledge and skills as well as their responses to shared challenges.

-This programme offers structured facilitation so that each person can leave here with a clear understanding of what is relevant to their own specific care setting and a plan for implementation of their learning into practice.
-The programme combines practice observation facilitated by senior hospice clinicians with classroom presentations, group discussions and individual action planning.
+This programme offers structured facilitation so that each person can gain a clear understanding of what is relevant to their own specific care setting and a plan for the implementation of their learning into practice.
+The programme includes practice reflection facilitated by senior hospice clinicians with recorded presentations, group discussions and individual action planning.
 It also offers the opportunity to participate in an ongoing online learning community.